 - Marin Sanitary Service (MSS) – Provides weekly residential and commercial waste collection, street sweeping, and recyclables pick-up services.

-- Marin Recycling Center (MRC) – Accepts and processes collected recyclables including glass bottles and jars, aluminum and tin cans, plastic containers #1-7, waste papers, cardboard, and hazardous waste.
+- Marin Recycling Center (MRC) – Accepts and processes collected recyclables including glass bottles and jars, aluminum and tin cans, plastic containers #1-7, waste papers, and cardboard.
 The center also provides community education through the Environmental Classroom.

 - Marin Resource Recovery Center (MRRC) – Accepts and processes non-hazardous materials through a customized system of screens, conveyors, blowers, magnets, and hand-sorting.
 It also offers debris box rental.